 It is in fact a global phenomenon.
 The report also revealed that 7 out of 10 people live in countries that have seen inequality widen in the last 30 years.
 Furthermore, the report also mentioned that during 1988 - 2011, the incomes of the poorest 10 percent around the world increased by an average of just $65 per year, while those of the richest 1 percent grew by an average of $11,800 a year—182 times as much!

 6. Faulty Economic Reforms

-The push to urbanization is meant to uproot the poor from their rural roots and turn them into “cheap labor resource” for businesses in the town.
+The push to urbanization means uprooting the poor from their rural roots and turning them into “cheap labor resource” for businesses in the town.
 In the cities they would live in large slums, exploited both by the mafia and employers, devoid of human dignity and livelihood security.

 Given the huge population and poverty, India needs an "employment centric" economy – millions of micro, small and medium business units.
 Only they can employ the unskilled or low skilled people from the vast pool of the poor.

 Large high-tech industrial units don't generate too many jobs and whatever jobs they create is suitable for those who are already well off.
 According to the NSSO survey, the size of India's workforce is around 450 million.
 Of which only about 30 million work in the formal or organized sector.
 The government recognizes only about 70 million as unemployed or underemployed.
 Thus, there are 350 million unrecognized by the government as unemployed.
 Government surveys list them as "self employed" but they barely survive and live chronically in poverty.
 Who are these "self employed" people, more in numbers than the population of United States, and how do they survive?